Thai · Main Dishes

 Keeps: Refrigerate leftover beef and gravy separately; both keep well for 3–4 days.

-Leftover Ideas: If you have extra coconut cream, you can stir into coffee or use in mashed sweet potatoes.
+Surplus Ingredients: If you have extra coconut cream, you can stir into coffee or use in mashed sweet potatoes.